 Lower Back Pain and Exercise

 What's the connection between lower back pain and exercise?
-Sometimes doing exercises can help and sometimes not.

-I have done Pilates for a long time and even though I may have had strong core muscles a wrong move can cause even the fittest among to fall in a heap of pain.
+I have done Pilates for a long time and even though I may have had strong core muscles a wrong move can cause even the fittest among us to fall in a heap of pain.

 For the next few days I gently used my Pilates exercises to stretch my back into shape.
+Such as doing back stretching exercises like the cat stretch here shown to the right.

 Low back pain and exercise can be a good combination when using the Pilates principles.